The Best Things to do in Hsipaw, Myanmar

 There are enough things to do in Hsipaw to spend at least one day exploring the town itself.
 Add another 2 days for trekking in the Shan mountains.

-Things to do in Hsipaw
+The best things to do in Hsipaw

 The best place in Hsipaw to see the different ethnic minorities from the region is at the market.
 Early in the morning, the people from the surrounding villages come to sell a variety of fresh fruits and vegetables.